mfumagalli/mfumagalli.github.io/_posts/2022-11-22-Inference-of-ploidy-from-sequencing-data.md

+# What is the ploidy of my sample?

+## A new and powerful method

 In our latest [paper](https://peercommunityjournal.org/articles/10.24072/pcjournal.178/) published in [Peer Community Journal](https://peercommunityjournal.org/), Mathematical and Computational Biology section, we present a new method, and software, to estimate ploidy from low-depth sequencing data.

 The inference of ploidy levels from high-throughput sequencing data is essential to shed light onto the molecular mechanisms underpinning genome evolution.